armijnhemel/proximity_matcher_webservice/examples/software_heritage_licenses/README.md

 {'distance': 17, 'match': True, 'tlsh': 'T15231B54702841FA30AE2174231AAAEC0708DC02D3F236E041C7AF244537B42FD9B7081'}
 ```

-Each line is a valid JSON response (as returned by the webserver.
+Each line is a valid JSON response (as returned by the webserver).
 The results:

 1. `distance`: the TLSH distance. `0` means that there is no difference with a
 file known to the webservice (in this case that means it is in the Software